qiekub/branding/Styleguide.md

 ## Basics

 ### Motto / Slogan / Tagline
-- Dream: "Design, Build and life the future we want to life in."
+- Dream: "Design, Build and life the future we want to live in."
 - Diverse: "Help everyone flourish."
 - Concrete: "Consolidate all resources needed to end discrimination."